formlio/forml/docs/registry.rst

 Registry providers might internally persist packages in arbitrary format.
-In order to launch their code using a :ref:`runner <runner>`, however, they need to be :meth:`mounted <forml.io.asset.Registry.mount>` and exposed using a posix filesystem path known as the *staging path* reachable from all runner nodes (for distributed deployment this implies shared network posix filesystem).
+In order to launch their code using a :ref:`runner <runner>`, however, they need to be :meth:`mounted <forml.io.asset.Registry.mount>` and exposed using a posix filesystem path known as the *staging path* that is reachable from all runner nodes (for distributed deployment this implies shared network posix filesystem).

 .. _registry-assets: